 Suppose they make it compulsory, that if we don’t accept the tracking implant, we will be imprisoned or killed.
 Or we could be recruited through our home (and office) computers.
 They could set up a certain seductive website, and when we log on to it, they would have our number, as it were.
 Already we are subject to numeric identification everywhere we turn.
 All our corporate dealings require account numbers, I.D. numbers (PINs), Social Security numbers, telephone numbers…numbers, numbers!

 The creation of artificial intelligence is also an inevitable probability.
 If they haven’t already, someone could figure out how to make a computer think for itself, without human influence or control.
 And as all knowledge can always be used for evil, what if someone programs a machine or robot with their own nefarious agenda?
 Maybe that will turn out to be the Antichrist.
 It would be acting on its own, and it would be virtually impossible to stop it.
-You can’t kill it, because it’s not a living thing; it’s a machine.
-Remember the Terminator films?
+You can’t kill it, because it’s not a living thing; it’s a machine and has a built-in anti-destruction feature.
+Remember the Terminator films or HAL in 2001: A Space Odyssey?
 Also, Dan Brown’s Origin touches on this issue in a disturbing way.
 What did I say about so-called science fiction’s not really being fiction?
 Those films, as well as Transcendence (2014), can be perceived as frightening cautionary tales, which I can only hope that the Powers-That-Be will take heed and govern themselves accordingly.
 I only hope to be long gone by the time all this comes to pass, if or when it ever does.

 The unicorn, for instance, at least the equine variety, does not seem all that incredible a creature.
 The reason that we don’t see any around today is because perhaps they have been rendered extinct, like the dodo and the mammoth.
 Unicorns still exist, however, in the true sense of the word, meaning “having one horn,” in the guise of the rhinoceros and narwhal, also known as the sea unicorn.